Ole Miss vs. Liberty NCAA Football Odds, Plays and Insights | November 6, 2021

 Ole Miss Stats and Trends

-- This season, the Rebels have won ATS in each of their two games as a favorite of 9.5 points or more.

-- Ole Miss' games this year have gone over the total in three out of seven opportunities (42.9%).
+- Ole Miss' games this year have gone over the point total three times in seven opportunities (42.9%).

-- Ole Miss is 4-3 against the spread and 6-2 overall in games when it records more than 17.8 points.
+- Ole Miss is 4-3 against the spread and 6-2 overall this season when the team puts up more than 17.8 points.

-- Ole Miss is 4-2 against the spread and 6-1 overall when the team picks up more than 300.0 yards.
+- When Ole Miss picks up over 300.0 yards, the team is 4-2 against the spread and 6-1 overall.

-- The Rebels have six giveaways this season, while the Flames have 10 takeaways .

 - Find the latest spread and moneyline odds for Ole Miss at SISportsbook.